RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 ### Presentation by Gayle Laakmann

 The author of the mucho famous book, *[Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)*, gave a talk at Hack Reactor in January.
 She gave a ton of great advice.
 I will regurgitate much of it in a future blog post.
-For now, I just want to share the most interesting tidbit:
+For now, I just want to share the most interesting tidbit.

 Gayle mentioned that you will suck at surmising your own interview success.
 Apparently surveys have been conducted, and they found no correlation between how well a candidate thinks they did versus how the candidate's interviewer thinks they did.
 You may think you aced an interview, but you actually bombed it.
 You may think you failed, but you actually did better than all the other candidates.